demyanovs/go-patterns/_pages/concurrency/generative/generator.md

 	// Let the generator run for a bit time.Sleep(time.Second * 1)

-	// Send a stop signal with a message, then close the stop channel stop <- "finish job"
+	// Send a stop signal with a message stop <- "finish job"
 	close(stop)

-	// Wait for both goroutines to finish wg.Wait()
+	wg.Wait()
 }
 ```